Jesus heals retired manager’s eczema

 One day, I bumped into a friend at a wedding.
 I shared how I had nearly not attended because of all the rashes over my body, the uncontrollable itching and sleepless nights.
 My dermatologists had prescribed anti-histamines, steroid creams and even controlled doses of steroids, but nothing was really helping.

-Sensing that this was due to deep anxiety, my friend asked if I was familiar with cleansing prayers.
+Sensing that this was due to deep anxiety, my friend asked if I was familiar with renewal prayers.
 She offered to help me to delve into my past to see if there were any experience or event that had allowed the enemy to establish a stronghold and attack my health.

 My initial response was one of scepticism – I didn’t believe that my skin condition was somehow linked to my spiritual health.